Woodnymph: Taxonomy

 In 2009 an additional species was described as the black-capped woodnymph (T. nigricapilla).
 It is reportedly restricted to Valle del Cauca in Colombia and lacks iridescence to its crown, but at present no official authority (beyond the describers themselves) recognize it as valid.

 This genus formerly included the Mexican woodnymph.
-A molecular phylogenetic study published in 2014 found that Thalurania was non-monophyletic and that the Mexican woodnymph is closely related to species in the genus Eupherusa.
+A molecular phylogenetic study published in 2014 found that Thalurania was non-monophyletic and that the Mexican woodnymph was closely related to species in the genus Eupherusa.
 Based on this result the Mexican woodnymph is now placed in Eupherusa.
+The same study found that the genus Thalurania was sister to the genus Chalybura containing the plumeleteers.